joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/handling-events/how-actionscript-3.0-event-handling-differs-from-earlier-versions.md

 user inputs text into a TextField object, Flash Player or AIR creates an instance of the TextEvent class to represent that user input.
-To prevent Flash Player or AIR from displaying the text in the TextField object, you must access that specific TextEvent instance and call that instance’s `preventDefault()` method.
+To prevent Flash Player or AIR from displaying the text in the TextField object, you must access that specific TextEvent instance and call that instance's `preventDefault()` method.

 Not all default behaviors can be prevented.
 For example, Flash Player and AIR